Kardbord/CPP-Shell/README.md

 This is a bare bones command shell supporting most UNIX commands.

+Tab completion is not supported.

+Piping is supported, but only for Bash commands.
+None of the built-in commands below will work with pipes.

 Built-in commands:

 ptime : total amount of time spent executing child processes (the shell is the parent/main process)